sportsdunia logo

 Cricket Stadium in Pakistan

 Pakistan has been the home of some of the best raw talent in cricket.
 Over the years, they have produced some of the greatest fast bowlers in world cricket.
 However, apart from that, they have had some brilliant stadiums that have hosted some of the most memorable matches, from the 1996 World Cup final to the ICC Champions Trophy.
-Below we have listed the top 10 Cricket Stadium in Pakistan.
+Below is the list of international cricket stadium in Pakistan.

 Capacity